Know How to Properly Cancel Recurring Payments and Which Legal Protections Exist for You

-It's usually easy to cancel automatic payments, but there are things you can do if you have trouble
+It's usually easy to cancel automatic payments, but there are protections for you and things you can do if you have trouble or get drafted anyway

 companies that automatically bill you before your next shipment

 The Restore Online Shoppers' Confidence Act (ROSCA) governs companies that engage in "negative-option marketing," which is the practice of automatically billing you for the next shipment unless you opt out within a certain period of time.
 These companies are required to do several things:

 - They must clearly and conspicuously tell the you about all the terms and conditions that apply to the transaction before they obtain your billing information.